 Avoid clips that have a protruding screw, even if the screw is beveled.
 Try to get a clip that allows the knife to sit deep in your pockets.
 Some clips can also be too tight and make it hard to remove a knife from your pocket.

 Below are the top 10 pocket knives that would be great for almost any use.
 Their ratings were based on quality, price, and features.
+I’ve limited this list to folding knives, so if you’re looking for out-the-front knives, click here.

 The CSAR-T is short for Combat Search and Rescue Tool.
 Given its purpose, the knife performs exceptionally well.